Courses at McLuhan Centre, University of Toronto

 2. How technologies intersect with and alter the rhythm, tempo, and pace of life in the city.
 We will pay particular attention to how technologies in the city are tied to different power dynamics and how inequality is also experienced in spatial and temporal terms.

 The course is uniquely bookended with a focus on the city of Toronto.
 We will begin with seminal readings from the Toronto School theorists of media and communication before moving on to other critical theorists of technology, space, and time.
-The course culminates in a project oriented around a specific site within the city of Toronto.
-The course is offered in the former thinking space of one of the world’s most pre-eminent scholars of media, Marshall McLuhan.
+The course culminates in a project-oriented around a specific site within the city of Toronto.
+The course is offered in the former thinking space of Marshall McLuhan.

 Institute of Communication, Culture, Information & Technology at the University of Toronto Mississauga